MartinHvidberg/spamclam/README.md

 * scgui - The Spamclam GUI (graphical user interfaece) - yet to be writen...
 * spamclam - The major (top) module of functionality, i.e. not user interface.
   Handles the contact to the e-mail server, and so far only have POP3 capabilities.
   Hands over each email to be checked by spamalyse.
+Statistics is also maintained here.
-* spamclam.config - config file for spalclam
+* spamclam.config - config file for spamclam
 * spamalyse - Actually analysing one e-mail.
   Contains Spamclams e-mail abstraction class and calls for spamchecks for each mode.
   So far only supports one mode, i.e. Simple Balck/White.
 * /mode_simple_bw - Files involved in Simple Black/White mode filtereing.
         * simple_bw - Handles the black/white rules and can check a single e-mail against them.
         * simple_bw.config - config file for simple black/white mode.
+* /Statistics - files involved in collecting statistics.
+Keeps track of which rules are more used, and who spams you most.

 ### "Simple Black/White mode" ../mode_simple_bw/